-Gym membership sales are all about following up potential leads, for example, email queries, or phoning clients who perhaps filled in a query card at an outside exhibition.
+Gym membership sales are all about following up with potential leads, for example, email queries or phoning clients who perhaps filled in a query card at an outside exhibition.

-It can also be about cold calling, both to sell individual memberships or even corporate packages.
+It can also be about cold calling to sell individual memberships or corporate packages.

 8. Personal training sales

-A person working in personal training sales is mostly targeting people who are already members of a gym.
+A person working in personal training sales mostly targets people who are already gym members.

-It’s about encouraging them to sign up with a personal trainer to enhance their gym experience by getting one-on-one training.
+It’s about encouraging them to get one-on-one training with a personal trainer to enhance their gym experience.

 9. Front desk workers